 GitHub Pages is a free option.
 Select "project site" and "start from scratch" in their guide.

-No. DataPipe routes your data to the Open Science Framework but does not keep a copy.
+Under normal operation, no. DataPipe routes your data to the Open Science Framework but does not keep a copy.
 Data passes through DataPipe for optional validation and is then sent directly to your OSF project.

 DataPipe is free to use.